 NPLK14014U Fruit and Berry Crop Physiology and Quality

-The focus is on management of fruit growth and fruit quality
+The focus is on fruit growth and fruit quality in

 In general the crop specific aspects of the following main topics will be covered:

-- Yield and quality components and determinants (organ development and interactions)
+- Yield and quality components (organ development and interactions) and determinant factors

-- Dry matter and nutrient allocation among sources and sinks in fruiting plants (carbon and nutrient balances)
+- Allocation of dry matter and nutrient among sources and sinks in fruiting plants

-- Control of vigour and shape of plants (pruning and management of nutrients and irrigation)
+- Control of vigour and plant structure by pruning and management of nutrients and irrigation

-- Effects of preharvest factors and stresses (climate, a-biotic or biotic) on internal and external quality of fruits
+- Effects of preharvest factors (climate, a-biotic or biotic stresses) on internal and external quality of fruits

-- Maturation, ripening and assessment of optimal harvest and quality aspects in fruit crops.
+- Maturation, ripening and assessment of optimal harvest and quality aspects of fruits and berries.

-- Post harvest usability (fresh consumption, cooking, juice and industry processing) and sensory aspects of different cultivars and fruit types.
-Special attention is given to production and quality of fruit juices.
+- Post harvest usability and sensory aspects of different cultivars and fruit types.
+In addition to fresh use, special attention is given to production and quality of fruit juices.

-- Summarize the physiological and technological basis for production of fruiting crops (pit- stone- cane- and bush fruits, other berries, nuts and fruit vegetables such as tomato and cucumber)
+- the physiological basis for production of fruiting crops (including fruit vegetables such as tomato and cucumber).

-- show overview of development and quality of the fruit organs and how and why it varies with genotype and preharvest growing conditions
+- overview of development of the major plant organs with focus on the fruit and its quality and understand how and why it varies with genotype and preharvest growing conditions

-- identify and describe the variation among major and special cultivars of fruits and berries used in terms of development and quality parameters.
+- describe the variation among the major cultivars used of fruits and berries in terms of development and quality parameters.

-- reflect about the importance of fruit and berries for human health and specific aspects of food quality.
+- reflect on the importance of fruit and berries for human health

-- Apply basic knowledge of physiology and biochemistry from plant and food science at the whole plant level.
+- Apply basic knowledge of physiology and biochemistry from plant and food science at the whole plant and organ level.

-- analyse a fruiting crop based on the individual crop specific yield and quality components.
+- analyse a fruiting crop based on the crop specific yield and quality components.

-- explain how and why different growing conditions and techniques are used in the fruit industry and how it affects plant growth and product/fruit quality.
+- explain how and why different techniques are used in the fruit industry and how it affects plant growth and product/fruit quality.

-- analyse the choices made by growers and industry with regard to methods used to obtain optimal productivity and product quality.
+- analyse the methods used to obtain optimal productivity and product quality.

-- discuss trade offs, such as between sensory quality and storability, or between pesticide use and organic growing
+- discuss trade offs in management, such as between optimal sensory quality and storability, between yield and quality or pesticide use vs organic growing

 Literature lists will be available from the course responsible.